unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 * The message should be unambiguously embeddable in various container formats regardless of the container's whitespace trimming rules.
 E.g. in Java `.properties` files, `hello = [Hello]` will unambiguously define the `Hello` message without the space in front of it.
 * The message should be conveniently embeddable in various programming languages without the need to escape characters commonly related to strings, e.g. `"` and `'`.
 Such need may still occur when a singe or double quote is used in the translatable content or to delimit a string literal.
-* The syntax should make it as clear as possible which parts of the message body are translatable and which are part of the formatting logic definition.
+* The syntax should make it as clear as possible which parts of the message body are translatable and which ones are part of the formatting logic definition.

-Variants can be optionally keyed, in which case their keys will be matched against the message's selectors.
+Variants can be optionally keyed; during formatting their keys will be matched against the message's selectors.
 The formatting specification defines which variant is chosen by comparing its keys to the message's selectors, including the situation when no keys or no selectors are defined.

 ```
 Variant ::= VariantKey* Pattern